Alvarito1995/Mite-Detection-/README.md

 4. Mitesvides.bed: Document created to use as a Jbrowse Track, that let us analize the genomic location of each specific MITE regarding the genes.
 This gives us the possibility to study the Cis-Regulatory MITEs, the orientation and sequences involved.

-6. Seqtarget.fasta: Document with the identified MITEs in the promotos of the drought-related genes identified in
+6. secuenciasblanco.fasta: Document with the identified MITEs in the promotos of the drought-related genes identified in

 7. Consenso.fasta: Document used for the sequence alignment as a query to identify families of MITEs.